 Four hours.
 Same as SOC 2206.
-Suggested prerequisite: PSY 1106 or PSY 1110.
+Suggested prerequisite: PSY 1106 or PSY 1110 or PSY 1500 or PSY 1510.
 The study of behavior in the social environment as related to the three primary areas of social psychology: social cognition, social influence, and social relations.